-The Sustainability Committee, which consists of the CEO and executive officers and others appointed by the CEO, deliberates on important matters related to promoting and implementing sustainability.
+The Sustainability Committee, which consists of the Group CEO, the Group COO and executive officers and others appointed by the Group CEO, deliberates on important matters related to promoting and implementing sustainability.
 Additionally, certain matters are reported to the Board of Directors depending on their content and level of importance.

 External experts may potentially be invited.